open-mmlab/mmaction2/docs/tutorials/new_modules.md

 ```
 So far, the supported updaters can be find in [mmcv](https://github.com/open-mmlab/mmcv/blob/master/mmcv/runner/hooks/lr_updater.py), but if you want to customize a new learning rate updater, you may follow the steps below:

-1. First, write your own LrUpdaterHook somewhere in the codebase.
+1. First, write your own LrUpdaterHook in `$MMAction2/mmaction/core/lr`.
 The snippet followed is an example of cumtomized lr updater that uses learning rate based on a specific learning rate ratio: `lrs`, by which the learning rate decreases at each `steps`:
 ```python
 @HOOKS.register_module()
 # Register it here